lightstep/opentelemetry-examples/telegraf/influxdb-migrate/README.md

 ### Configure Telegraf: Output OTLP

-You can use Telegraf's OpenTelemetry output plugin to send OTLP over gRPC to Lightstep with configuration similar to this.
+You can use Telegraf's OpenTelemetry output plugin to send OTLP over gRPC to Cloud Observability with configuration similar to this.

 ```
 [[outputs.opentelemetry]]